espruino/EspruinoDocs/info/Interfacing.md

 ### Node.js / JavaScript

-On Node.js, [`noble`](https://www.npmjs.com/package/noble) appears to be the accepted way of getting Bluetooth LE access. **However, it is unmaintained!** As a result, there are other versions that you should use instead:
+On Node.js, [`noble`](https://www.npmjs.com/package/noble) has be the accepted way of getting Bluetooth LE access for years. **However, it is now unmaintained.** As a result, there are other versions that you should use instead that are code-compatible but work on different platforms:

-* `@abandonware/noble` is a version of `noble` with some fixes applied that ensures it builds - this works fine on Linux
-* **Mac OS Mojave has [broken BLE support in noble](https://github.com/noble/noble/issues/834)** so you may want to use the [noble-mac](https://github.com/Timeular/noble-mac) library instead.
+* **Mac OS Mojave** has [broken BLE support in noble](https://github.com/noble/noble/issues/834) so you may want to use the [noble-mac](https://github.com/Timeular/noble-mac) library instead.
-* `noble` needs direct access to the bluetooth device on Windows, which is [difficult to accomplish](https://github.com/noble/noble#windows) and not recommended, so [`noble-uwp`](https://www.npmjs.com/package/noble-uwp) or [`noble-winrt`](https://www.npmjs.com/package/noble-winrt) use Windows' own bluetooth driver, which will work a lot better on Windows 10 and later.
+* **Windows 10/11** `noble` needs direct access to the bluetooth device on Windows, which is [difficult to accomplish](https://github.com/noble/noble#windows) and not recommended, so
+[`noble-winrt`](https://www.npmjs.com/package/noble-winrt) or [`noble-uwp`](https://www.npmjs.com/package/noble-uwp) use Windows' own bluetooth driver which works a lot better.
-* If you do need to use `noble` on Windows for some reason, it's possible to install an extra [USB Bluetooth LE dongle](http://www.espruino.com/Puck.js+Quick+Start#requirements)** that Windows doesn't have a Bluetooth driver installed for and configure it with Zadig.
+  * If you do need to use the original `noble` on Windows for some reason, it's possible to install an extra [USB Bluetooth LE dongle](http://www.espruino.com/Puck.js+Quick+Start#requirements)** that Windows doesn't have a Bluetooth driver installed for and configure it with [Zadig](https://zadig.akeo.ie/).
 This will allow you to keep you existing Bluetooth working.
+* **Linux** [`@abandonware/noble`](https://www.npmjs.com/package/@abandonware/noble) is a version of `noble` with some fixes applied, and it normally works ok on Linux once you run the `setcap` command (see code below).
+  * [node-ble](https://www.npmjs.com/package/node-ble) is another option which uses DBUS to access Bluetooth so works alongside the OS rather than trying to use Bluetooth directly.
+The API is different though - see https://github.com/espruino/EspruinoTools/blob/master/core/serial_node_ble.js for usage.

 Assuming we're on Linux you can run `npm install @abandonware/noble`, then use this code, otherwise you'll have to change the `require(...)` line to pull in the correct module: